akserg/angular.dart.ui.demo/lib/datepicker/README.md

-A clean, flexible, and fully customizable date picker.
+A clean, flexible, and fully customizable AngularDart-version of bootstrap's **Data Picker**.

 User can navigate through months and years.
 The datepicker shows dates that come from other than the main month being displayed.
 These other dates are also selectable.

-Everything is formatted using the [date filter](http://docs.angularjs.org/api/ng.filter:date) and thus is also localized.
+Everything is formatted using the [date filter](https://docs.angulardart.org/#angular/angular-formatter.Date) and thus is also localized.

 ### Datepicker Settings ###